Skip to main content

 RFM Segments in Reports

-On various Reports, colour coded labels against Companies allow you to see which customers fall into which segment.
-Simply add 'RFM Segment' as as a column to any Report to see this with your own custom reports!
+On various Reports, colour-coded labels against Companies allow you to see which customers fall into which segment.
+Simply add 'RFM Segment' as a column to any Report to see this with your own custom reports!

 Key Standard Reports in the CRM